dockersamples/sample-app-template/README.md

 ## 🎯 A Template for Docker Guides' Samples Apps

 This page outlines the requirements for code repositories in the `dockersamples` organization.
-These repositories are meant to support Docker guides at this point.
+These repositories are meant to support Docker guides(and NOT blogs) at this point.
 If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community)

 >  [!TIP]